Iris & Pyris Setup Guide

 • Stop the Containers

-docker compose -f <compose-file> down
+docker-compose -f <compose-file> down

 Replace <compose-file> with the appropriate Docker Compose file.